CHAPTER 1: NUMBER SENSE

 Centimeter lies 2 places to the right of meter so there are 100 centimeters in one meter.

-1. One kilometer is how many times as large than one meter?
+1. The value of one kilometer is how many times the value of one meter?

 Solution

-Kilometer lies 3 places to the left of meter so one kilometer is 1000 times as large as one meter.
+Kilometer lies 3 places to the left of meter so one kilometer is 1000 times the value of one meter.

 1. Write 1 decimeter in terms of meter as a decimal number.